Teaching Language Models to Self-Improve through Interactive Demonstrations: Approach

 \subsection{Interactive Trajectory Editing}

-In our prior study in \Cref{fig:small_cannot_self_improve} and \Cref{tbl:example_selfee_diff}, we find that it is difficult to elicit a 7B model to perform self-improvement due to its significantly weaker math and reasoning capability, which makes training on LLM-generated self-improvement demonstrations less effective.
-To address this issue, we use the smaller model $M_\theta$ to first generate an initial attempt (and feedbacks or improvements after having $M_\theta$ trained on them), and then apply a feedback module $\mathrm{FBK}$ and an improvement module $\mathrm{IMP}$ to \emph{rewrite parts of the $M_\theta$ trajectories}.
-Specifically, we first use $\mathrm{FBK}$ (e.g. codex/text-davinci-003 or a Python script) to generate a feedback $x_i^{\mathrm{fb*}}$ based on the first error step it can identify for each incorrect attempt.
-After that, we edit the trajectory by replacing the first feedback that $M_\theta$ and $\mathrm{FBK}$ disagree on with the $\mathrm{FBK}$-generated feedback, creating:
+In our prior study in \Cref{fig:small_cannot_self_improve} and \Cref{tbl:example_selfee_diff}, we find that it is difficult to elicit a 7B model to perform self-improvement due to its significantly weaker math and reasoning capability compared to LLMs.
+To address this issue, we use the smaller model $M_\theta$ to first generate an initial attempt\footnote{ We also allow $M_\theta$ to attempt generating feedbacks and improvements, as self-improvement training progresses. }, and then apply a feedback module $\mathrm{FBK}$ and an improvement module $\mathrm{IMP}$ to \emph{rewrite parts of the $M_\theta$ trajectories}.
+Specifically, we first use $\mathrm{FBK}$ (prompting text-davinci-003 or using a Python script) to generate a feedback $x_i^{\mathrm{fb*}}$ based on the first error step it identified for each incorrect attempt.
+After that, we edit the trajectory by replacing the first feedback that $M_\theta$ and $\mathrm{FBK}$ disagree on with the $\mathrm{FBK}$-generated feedback, creating an edited trajectory: